-On some Eaton GFCI outlets, there are red and yellow (amber) indicator lights.
+Some Eaton GFCI outlets have red and yellow (amber) indicator lights.

-On these models, the red light indicates that the GFCI outlet has degraded and is no longer providing protection.
+On these models, the red light indicates that the GFCI outlet has degraded and no longer provides protection.
 Replace these outlets as soon as possible.

 How to Self-Test your GFCI Outlet